-The Foundation is thrilled to be awarding four scholarships and one grant in 2015 to deserving NCRA members.
-In order to qualify for the Robert H. Clark Scholarship, the Frank Sarli Memorial Scholarship, or the (2) Student Intern Scholarships awarded each year, students must be enrolled in an NCRA-certified court reporting program, be a member of NCRA, have a 3.5 GPA, and meet other criteria. **Note: Our scholarships are not designed to be self-nominating; rather, student nominees are selected by their program instructor or program administrator based on qualifications and financial need.
-For more information contact April Weiner, NCRF Foundation Assistant, at firstname.lastname@example.org, or 800/272-6272, ext.
+The Foundation is thrilled to be awarding four scholarships and one grant in 2016 to deserving NCRA members.
+In order to qualify for the Robert H. Clark Scholarship, the Frank Sarli Memorial Scholarship, or the (2) Student Intern Scholarships awarded each year, students must be enrolled in an NCRA-approved court reporting program, be a member of NCRA, have a 3.5 GPA, and meet other criteria. **Note: Our scholarships are not designed to be self-nominating; rather, student nominees are selected by their program instructor or program administrator based on qualifications and financial need.
+For more information contact April Weiner, NCRF Foundation Manager, at email@example.com, or 800/272-6272, ext.
 152.

 Frank Sarli Memorial Scholarship

 This scholarship honors the late Frank Sarli, a court reporter who was committed to supporting students at the highest level of their learning curve.
-Recipients are chosen based on a number of criteria, including enrollment in an NCRA-certified court reporting program, passing at least one of the court reporting program's Q&A tests at a minimum of 200 words per minute, having a grade point average of 3.5 or above, demonstrating the need for financial assistance, and possessing the qualities exemplified by a professional court reporter, including attitude, demeanor, dress, and motivation.
+Recipients are chosen based on a number of criteria, including enrollment in an NCRA-approved court reporting program, passing at least one of the court reporting program's Q&A tests at a minimum of 200 words per minute, having a grade point average of 3.5 or above, demonstrating the need for financial assistance, and possessing the qualities exemplified by a professional court reporter, including attitude, demeanor, dress, and motivation.
 Frank dedicated his professional life to court reporting, and especially to students, serving many years on NCRA's committees and boards that guide the education of court reporting students.
 NCRF gives out a $2,000 scholarship each year in his memory to a student nearing graduation who meets very specific criteria demonstrating achievement and professionalism.
 The call for nominations for the 2017 award will be posted in spring 2017.